-Wicklow school to allow boys wear skirts or girls to wear trousers
+A Co Wicklow primary school is introducing a new gender neutral school uniform policy which will allow boys to wear skirts or girls to wear trousers from next September.

 Máire Costello, the school principal, said the move was prompted by the school’s student council and had been agreed by the school’s board of management and parents.